 - Mirin is sweetened sake and is available at some high-end grocery stores.
 You can substitute 1 tablespoon sherry with 1/2 tablespoon of brown sugar for mirin.
 If you can not find the mirin and you do not want to purchase the sherry simply add 1/2 -1 tablespoon of brown sugar to sweeten the sauce.

-Keywords: chow mein, chicken and vegetable stir fry, chicken chow mein recipe, chicken stir, stir fry, Chinese cuisine
+Keywords: chow mein, chicken and vegetable stir fry, chicken chow mein recipe, chicken stir fry, Chinese cuisine